afterpay/sdk-android/README.md

 ### Widget

-The widget displays the consumer's payment schedule, provided by either a token or monetary amount, after checkout and can be updated to reflect changes such as promotional discounts or shipping costs.
-The widget will also present any issues that might prevent the order from completing.
+The checkout widget displays the consumer's payment schedule, and can be updated as the order total changes.
+It should be shown if the order value is going to change after the Afterpay Express checkout has finished.
+For example, the order total may change in response to shipping costs and promo codes.
+It can also be used to show if there are any barriers to completing the purchase, like if the customer has gone over their Afterpay payment limit.

-The widget can be added to a layout or instantiated in code but an instance must always be initialised with one of the two `init()` functions.
+The widget can be added to a layout or instantiated in code but an instance must always be initialised with either a checkout token (from checkout v2) or with a monetary amount.

-> **NOTE:** Configuration must always be set before initialising the widget.

 ### Adding the Widget
 ```kotlin